 If your check in turns into an hour+ deep dive every single week, you might start to resent them – or worse, each other.
 Less is often more, so keep it short.

-This is not an opportunity to criticise your partner or point out all their flaws.
+This is not an opportunity to criticize your partner or point out all their flaws.
 If you have complaints you want to raise, get clear on what it is you want, and frame it as a request, rather than an attack.

 (And if you need help having difficult conversations and handling conflict better, check out our Conflict to Connection communication course for couples).